How To Deal With Criticism: 5 Tips For Handling Criticism

 Tip #3.
 Don’t Get Defensive

-When we are being criticised by others, it can be all too easy to fall into the trap of becoming defensive.
+When we are being criticized by others, it can be all too easy to fall into the trap of becoming defensive.

 When people pick fault in something that we feel we have worked hard on or feel strongly about, defending it and trying to bring the other person around to our way of thinking is a completely natural reaction.